sad teen

 Seek Additional Support

 There isn’t a right way or a wrong way to grieve.
 You can’t circle a date on a calendar weeks or months from now and expect everything to go back to the way it was before the loss occurred.
 Everyone handles grief on their own terms.
 Even as a parent, you won’t have all the answers for your teen or this difficult time in their life.
-No one expects you to have all of the answers either, not even your teen.
+No one expects you to have all the answers, not even your teen.
 If you and your teen are looking for extra support, a licensed and trained mental health professional can be a great resource for you both.
 Reach out today to set up an initial consultation for therapy for teens.

 Share this story!